sammyd/iOS8-day-by-day-book/manuscript/34-corelocation-auth.md

 a user can choose whether an app should be allowed to track their location even when it's in the background, as opposed to in the foreground or not at all.

-In order to support this, there are two new methods on `CLLocationManager` - `requestWhenInUseAuthorization()` and `requestAlwaysAuthorization()`.
+To support this, there are two new methods on `CLLocationManager` - `requestWhenInUseAuthorization()` and `requestAlwaysAuthorization()`.
 The names of these methods make it pretty obvious what they do: